 Although a “gene for keratoconus” (or a gene that at lease predisposes people to develop keratoconus) has not yet been found, the disease is likely to occur in a person who has family members who also have the disease.
-It is therefore very important to make sure that if one family member has keratoconus, all family members are screened for the disease.

 A 56-year-old family man with bilateral keratoconus.
 His three children do not wear glasses and have good eyesight (according to their parents).
 During the screening, the 17-year-old son showed a previously undiscovered grade I keratoconus in the left eye.
 The right eye was suspicious, but not yet obviously ill.